amruth6002/amruth6002.github.io/_posts/2025-7-13-Optimizers.md

 ---
 layout: post
-title: Optimizers in machine learning and deeplearning from scratch
+title: Optimizers in machine learning and deeplearning.
 ---

-In this blog i will explain the optimizers in machine learning and deeplearning from scratch.
+In this blog i will explain the optimizers in machine learning and deeplearning.
 I will explain the following optimizers:

 1.) [vanilla Gradient Descent](#vanilla-gradient-descent)